keroo-design/AI-COURSE-TASKS/Lecture_01_Python_Basics/README.md

 +Float
-Low precision
+-Low precision
-Very fast
+-Very fast
-Used in games and graphics
+'-Used in games and graphics

 + Double
 - Higher precision than float